-Providing appropriate support to help older persons return home following a hospital stay is known as care after hospital discharge.
+Providing appropriate support to help older persons return home following a hospital stay due to illness is known as care after hospital discharge or convalescent care.
 Typically, hospital discharge is only possible if a senior person returning home can do it safely with the appropriate discharge from the hospital to the care home, and we are here to help.

 People with cognitive impairments, such as dementia, should return home as soon as possible since the unfamiliar surroundings might add to their bewilderment or disorientation.